 Henceforth, the same question could apply to all this research: what happens when racial or colonial domination is highly contested and radio becomes the object of community struggles?
 We would like to introduce a comparison between imperial and domestic situations.
 We also want to stay mindful of the music broadcasted and its stakes.
 Programming is often contested and its manufacturing can reveal political forces at play.
 In a transatlantic perspective, we would like to offer an opportunity for discussion and encounters between seemingly sealed academic fields.
 We would also enjoy debate over methodological and conceptual approaches.
 The concept of race is omnipresent in the United States, while it is not always the case in french-speaking scholarship, especially in Africa.

 The organizers know very little about research done in other cultural areas.
 Nevertheless, proposals coming from other experiences where the history of the radio is related to racial, ethnic and colonial domination are more than welcomed.
-We are especially interested in proposals about imperial situations.
+We are especially interested in proposals about Europe to strenghten the transatlantic perspective.
 Also, we would like to remain open for research in connected history.